cunybpl/nycet_pnp/src/content/guides/components/liquid-to-liquid-heat-exchanger.md

 ### What and How to Measure

-Perform the following measurements to quantify the annual energy consumption and operating characteristics of an liquid-to-liquid heat exchanger:
+Perform the following measurements to quantify the annual heat transfer and operating characteristics of a liquid-to-liquid heat exchanger:

 {{< measurement_technique measurement_technique_id=1 >}}